microaeris/easy6502/aeris_6502_style_guide.md

 * `Y`

-If the routine receives more than 3 bytes as parameters, use `X` as a pointer to the data stack located in the zero page.
+If the routine receives more than 3 bytes as parameters, use `X` as a pointer to the data stack, which is located in the zero page.
 A subroutine cannot deallocate values the caller has placed on the stack.
 Upon return, any values a callee wrote to the data stack will be considered discarded unless the subroutine returns a higher (closer to $0000) DSP.

-Reasoning: ZP instructions are executed in fewer cycles and have more flexibility due to having specially dedicated addressing modes.
+Reasoning: ZP instructions are executed in fewer cycles than instructions operating on the native stack.
+In addition, operations on the ZP have more flexibility due to having multiple specially dedicated addressing modes.

-### Return values
+### Return Values

 If returning a bool, return the value via the carry bit. `SEC` to indicate true and `CLC` to indicate false.